lokpoon/LunaSim-Document/_sources/moonsim_moonlight_LED_scheduler.md

    ```

-4. Determine the LED color spectrum by specifying the intensity output (0-1) of each RGBW channels.
+5. Determine the LED color spectrum by specifying the intensity output (0-1) of each RGBW channels, a feature termed spectral control.
 To approximate a natural moonlight spectrum, leave this setting at its default value.
 Note that these default values are intended for the warm white SK6812 LED strips made by BTF lightning. (see {ref}`content:hardware:materials`).

    ```
     white_fraction <- 1.0 # (!)
 White.
 Default = 1.0